I Need Volunteers

 When you decide you need volunteers for a task, regard it like a job vacancy; write a description explaining what the volunteer will be doing, where, when and for how long.
 Volunteers will be more attracted to an opportunity if they know what is involved.
 The Volunteer Centre can advise you on how to write an opportunity description.

 Make it as easy as possible for potential volunteers to come forward.
 Explain to people how to apply: by telephone, letter or email.
-If you need volunteers to complete a CRB check explain this from the beginning.
-Remember that many volunteer roles do not require a CRB check.
+If you need volunteers to complete a DBS check explain this from the beginning.
+Remember that many volunteer roles do not require a DBS check.
 It is usually a good idea to meet your new volunteers before they start.
 This will enable you to confirm that the volunteer is right for the position and reassure them about what is expected.

 Many people volunteer in between holding paid employment or domestic commitments.
 If you can be flexible about when the volunteer is on duty with your organisation then they are more likely to volunteer more.